sanyaade-teachings/cloud-connection/README.md

 Once you have your own class that implements the `CloudConnectionClient` then you should alter the static method `ClientFactory::CreateCloudConnectionClient()` to return an instance of your client under the correct circumstances e.g. only for Win32 platform.

 See `DummyClient` for an example of an implementation of `CloudConnectionClient` that performs no actions other than debug logging and callbacks.

+## Known Issues

+### Android

+When compiling for Android you may see the warning `warning : command line option '-std=c++11' is valid for C++/ObjC++ but not for C [enabled by default]` - C++11 is required by the Google Native Games SDK and it is not used by the plugin itself.

+`__LP64__` warnings when compiling with Android NDK r9d - [Please see this issue](https://code.google.com/p/android/issues/detail?id=69975) which is being resolved in a future release of the Android NDK

+### All Platforms

+`CCAchievemet::LastModified()` - This call returns invalid values for any Google Game Services, it appears this is not implemented by Google.